 Ten Favorite Books Written in the Ecstatic Register

-(By the “ecstatic register,” I mean prose that foregrounds its music, aiming for high feeling and rhapsodies of decoration.
-Think the Molly Bloom soliloquy.
-It’s the most difficult register to maintain because when it falls short of its ambitions it quickly becomes embarrassing; one lapse and that balloon floating in the air will go twirling across the room with the noise balloons make.
-Here are ten books that maintain the register successfully, arranged by how clearly they illustrate its use.)
+(By “the ecstatic register,” I mean prose that foregrounds its music, aiming for high feeling and rhapsodies of decoration—the Molly Bloom soliloquy, for instance.
+The ecstatic is the most difficult register to maintain because when it falls short of its ambitions it quickly becomes embarrassing; one lapse and that balloon floating so lightly in midair will go twirling across the room, making the noise balloons make.
+Here are ten books that maintain such a register successfully—that stay afloat, without losing air—arranged by how clearly they illustrate its use.)

 • Thereafter Johnnie by Carolivia Herron